Drone Operator Services

 Regulation Experts

-Deep knowledge of Peruvian airspace rules including the 120m (400ft) altitude limit, no-fly zones near Machu Picchu, and permit lead times of ~30 days processing.
+Deep knowledge of Peruvian airspace rules guides every flight, from the 120m (400ft) altitude limit to no-fly zones near Machu Picchu and permit lead times of about 30 days.

 03.